Chart Color Schemes

 Toowoomba - East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Toowoomba - East, as per the latest Census, consisted of 76.8% houses and 23.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is similar to Non-Metro Qld's dwelling structure of 76.4% houses and 23.6% other dwellings.
-Home ownership in Toowoomba - East was 34.5%, with the remaining dwellings either mortgaged (30.7%) or rented (34.8%), similar to Non-Metro Qld's home ownership levels.
-The median monthly mortgage repayment in Toowoomba - East was $1,798, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure in Toowoomba - East was $315, lower than Non-Metro Qld's figure of $345.
-Nationally, Toowoomba - East's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Toowoomba - East, as per the latest Census evaluation, consisted of 76.8% houses and 23.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is comparable to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Toowoomba - East stood at 34.5%, with mortgaged dwellings at 30.7% and rented dwellings at 34.8%.
+The median monthly mortgage repayment was $1,798, higher than Non-Metro Qld's average of $1,655.
+The median weekly rent was $315, compared to Non-Metro Qld's $345.
+Nationally, Toowoomba - East's mortgage repayments were lower at $1,798 against the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing